msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 The goal of this post was not to dissuade anyone from starting, but to help people set realistic expectations when starting and hopefully help choose the study method that best aligns with their goals.

+I think their is a lot of variation when it comes to language learning and a lot of people will probably be much better than I was in much shorter period of time but probably the reverse is equally true.
 I had done 1000's of hours of studying and immersing, I tried my best, I did everything I possibly could to get to that goal of fluency in under 2 years but I felt disappointed at the end.
 I had failed or at least it felt like I failed.
 But truthful I think the only thing I failed at was picking a reasonable goal at the start.
 After all that studying, trying every resource in the book, doing everything the best way I could, I got nowhere near fluent in two years.
 I think that my case is not the exception but more close to the rule.

 If I could do it all over again I would skip the apps, skip the Pimsleur, skip everything, except Genki textbooks, Anki, and heavy immersion from day one.
 Now if I did all this right, would I have been fluent by the two-year mark?
 For me, I think the answer is 'no', but I would have gotten much closer.